Letting Your Property – Leytonstone, Leyton, Wanstead and Surrounding Areas

-We normally collect a deposit to the value of one month’s rental plus £100 (e.g. the deposit for a rental of £1600 will be £1700).
+We normally collect a deposit to the value of five weeks rent.
 When registering and protecting the deposit on your behalf, and whilst employed as your managing agent, we will also handle any dispute which arises at the end of the tenancy.
 This will include initial negotiations with the tenant, the preparation of the evidence to support a claim and, if necessary, the submitting of your case to the Alternative Dispute Resolution Service (ADR), an independent and free alternative to court action.

 Beginning the Tenancy

 When the day arrives, the formality of signing and executing the tenancy will follow the issuing of all legally required documentation and, provided all monies have been paid in cleared funds, the keys can be issued to the tenant.
 You should provide one set to each tenant and a further set if we are appointed to manage your property.

 By choosing our Letting and Property Management Plus Service you can sit back and relax.
 Your dedicated Property Manager will look after everything and keep you fully informed.